|

 13. Are you organic?

 For those who aren't familiar with the CSA (Community Supported Agriculture) model, here's how it works: At the start of the year, community members can buy a share of the farm's produce; each week, members receive a box of freshly-harvested produce straight from the farm.
 It's a way for Sonoma County eaters to become more closely connected with our food and the land, animals and farmers responsible for bringing it to our plates.
 It's also a great way for us farmers to be more closely connected to the people who are eating the food we grow, and it provides our farm with the stability of knowing at the beginning of the year that we have a market for our produce.
 We strive to give our members a great value for their dollar.
-Boxes cost $22/week, but during the 2010 season the average weekly value was $27 (when compared with grocery store prices.)
+Boxes cost $25/week, but during recent seasons the average weekly value was $27 (when compared with grocery store prices.)
 On top of their weekly veggie shares, members get added benefits: U-pick items; seasonal farm parties; a weekly newsletter with recipes and tips, and extra treats like pumpkins for carving in October.
+For anyone who cannot pay the weekly cost, we also offer sliding scale options to pay what you can, as well as work-trade opportunities to come help out on harvest days and take home a big box of fresh produce (it's fun!)
+We also are registered to accept EBT payment, so just reach out to us for details if you'd like to use EBT.
+We believe that everyone deserves healthy, flavorful food and an opportunity to be closely connected to land.

-A full share is a weekly box of mixed produce that changes with the seasons.
+A full share is a weekly box of mixed produce that changes with the seasons, typically including 6-9 different vegetable varieties.
 We strive to make each week's box enough to fulfill the weekly produce requirements for a family of four-but of course this will depend entirely on your personal eating habits.
 A vegetarian, plant-loving couple can go through a full share a week.
 Each week's share comes with an email newsletter with recipes, cooking tips, and news from the farm.
 Check out some newsletter examples.
 Check our the 2010 Weekly CSA Share Summary (Click to enlarge)

 An example Spring season share might include Waltham broccoli, bagged spinach, baby carrots, butter leaf (head) lettuce, Swiss chard, French breakfast radishes, and green garlic.
 An example Summer season share might include Brandywine heirloom tomatoes, Genovese basil, cilantro, Romanesco zucchini, Armenian cucumber, Yellowstone carrots, Tuscan kale, a head of garlic and a red or yellow onion.
 An example Fall season share might include Sungold cherry tomatoes, arugula, Early Wonder beets, cauliflower, delicata squash, Russian Banana fingerling potatoes and a head of garlic.
 (Occasional treats to look forward to include: sweet cantaloupe, delicate squash blossoms or garlic scapes, and Jack-O-Lanterns at Halloween.)